-- 28. At its third session, the Conference of the States Parties underlined that financial institutions should adopt and implement effective standards of due diligence and financial disclosure, as previously highlighted by the Working Group, which had noted the need to increase the responsibility of financial institutions and the financial intelligence units overseeing them.
+28. At its third session, the Conference underlined that financial institutions should adopt and implement effective standards of due diligence and financial disclosure, as previously highlighted by the Working Group, which had noted the need to increase the responsibility of financial institutions and the financial intelligence units overseeing them.
 The Working Group also recommended including such institutions in the development of cumulative knowledge on asset recovery.
-It further encouraged the work on the preventive measures contained in chapter V of the Convention and placed emphasis on effective financial investigations. - 29.
-In its resolution 7/1, the Conference called upon States parties to take measures to identify, trace, seize, recover and return proceeds of crime derived from corruption, including by taking measures to enhance compliance by banks and designated non-bank financial institutions.
+It encouraged the work on the preventive measures contained in chapter V of the Convention and placed emphasis on effective financial investigations.

+29. In its resolution 7/1, the Conference called upon States parties to take measures to identify, trace, seize, recover and return proceeds of crime derived from corruption, including by enhancing compliance by banks and designated non-bank financial institutions.